NemesisGuy/voxnemesis-supertonic-extension/README.md

 - WebGPU is preferred when available; otherwise ONNX falls back to WASM.
 Thread count is capped between 1–4 using `navigator.hardwareConcurrency`.

 ## Load the Extension (Chrome/Edge)
+You do **not** need Node or npm to use the extension.
+Models download automatically inside the extension on first use.

 1. Open `chrome://extensions` (or `edge://extensions`).
 2. Enable **Developer mode**.
 3. Click **Load unpacked** and select the repository root folder (`voxnemesis-supertonic-extension`).